-In this series of blogs, Translating Healthcare, we will highlight and break down the meaning of phrases and terminology that are increasingly used, but not always widely understood, in healthcare today.
+In this series of blogs, Translating Healthcare, we will highlight and break down the meaning of phrases and terminology that are increasingly used, but not always widely understood.
+Today, we'll be unpacking the definitions of synchronous and asynchronous and examples of how they apply to the medical world.

-On a basic level it might be clear that these two words refer to opposing things and have something to do with time… but how do they apply to healthcare?
+On a basic level it might be clear that these two words refer to opposing things and have something to do with time… but how does their meaning they apply to healthcare?

-These words are showing up with increasing frequency on medical blogs, websites, and articles, and you may have even heard them directly from the mouths of healthcare providers, legislators and supporters.
+The terms "synchronous" and "asynchronous" are showing up with increasing frequency on medical blogs, websites, and articles, especially after virtual care or telemedicine exploded during the COVID-19 pandemic.
+You may have even heard them directly from the mouths of healthcare providers, legislators and supporters of synchronous and asynchronous telemedicine.

 Though you may be generally familiar with the meaning of “synchronous” and “asynchronous” it’s always helpful to have a refresher of the exact definition.
 Let’s consult the trusty Merriam-Webster dictionary: